spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ##### Using Local Tools (MySQLWorkbench)

-First, we need to create a [key for a service instance](https://cli.cloudfoundry.org/en-US/cf/create-service-key.html) by using the `cf create-service-key` command, as the following example shows:
+First, we need to create a [key for a service instance](https://cli.cloudfoundry.org/en-US/cf/create-service-key.html) by using the `cf create-service-key` command, as follows:

 ```bash
 cf create-service-key task-example-mysql EXTERNAL-ACCESS-KEY